 (Alexander, analyst in Eurasia Group’s Europe and Eurasia practice, 10/29/10, Foreign Policy, “Can Russia make modernization work in the 21st century?” http://eurasia.foreignpolicy.com/posts/2010/10/29/can_russia_make_modernization_work_in_the_21st_century, Accessed: 7/7/12, GJV)

 "Today Russia has a new agenda, one that incorporates sustainable development and the modernization of key economic sectors.
 I believe we stand a good chance of seeing these plans materialize." -Prime Minister Vladimir Putin, Oct.
 5, 2010 "Modernization and the introduction of high technology is a key feature of our activity.
-I repeat that this is key." -Putin Oct.
+I repeat that this is key." -Putin, Oct.
 18, 2010 "The modernization of Russian democracy and establishment of a new economy will, in my opinion, only be possible if we use the intellectual resources of post-industrial societies.
 And we should do so without any complexes, openly and pragmatically." -President Dmitry Medvedev, in "Go, Russia!"
 Sept.
 10, 2009 The idea of "modernization" is hardly new to Russian politics.
 From Peter the Great to Stalin to Putin, Russia's leaders have always been obsessed with "catching up" to a more modernized Europe.
 But over the past two years, the word has become a kind of magical catch-all term in the Russian political lexicon.
 The word is on the lips of just about every mayor, governor, minister and businessman in the country.
 A flurry of high level governmental commissions has been formed to address the issue.
 Moscow has even contracted a New York PR firm to gin up a website that shows -- depending on your point of view -- how "modern" Russia is or how far the country has to go.
 The trouble with all this is that it's still very hard to understand what modernization really means for the people who use it and what it would actually take to "modernize" Russia.
 Most Russian officials agree that their economy is far too vulnerable to price fluctuations in international commodities markets and that Russia's industrial base is in sorry Soviet shape.
 Beyond that, however, agreement breaks down.
 Each of the country's various political and economic interest groups has its own conceptions of what the modernization of Russia means and how best to go about achieving it.
 And as with interest groups everywhere, the definitions are often self-serving.

 High oil prices prevent economic diversification